imdeeep/kuvaka-tech-task/Readme.md

 ## Deployed URL

-The service is deployed on Render and is accessible at the following base URL:
+The service is deployed on **Render** and is accessible at the following base URL:
 **`https://kuvaka-tech-task.onrender.com/`**

+> **Important Note on "Cold Starts"**
+>
+> This backend is hosted on Render's free tier.
+To conserve resources, the service will "spin down" after a period of inactivity.
+>
+> The **first request** you send may take **30-60 seconds** to respond as the server wakes up.
+This is known as a "cold start".
+Please be patient with the initial request.
+All subsequent requests will be fast.

 -----

 ## Setup and Installation